ahunter-pythian/jira-cmd/README.md

 jira-cmd fork for Tehama
 =========================

-Forked jira-cmd to support the Jira issue statuses and types used by Tehama.
+Forked jira-cmd to support the Jira issue statuses, types and fix versions used by Tehama.

 Follow installation and first use instructions below to use.

-There are currently four commands supported for Tehama:
+There are currently five commands supported for Tehama:

     ls [options]           List my open Tehama issues bugs [options]         List All Tehama Bugs, the default is all Bugs that are not ready to test